Democrats dominate as economic woes take a toll on Trump's GOP. Takeaways from Election Day 2025

 A referendum on Trump

-This was the first major election day since Trump returned to the White House.
-And voters rejected candidates aligned with Trump’s Republican Party from Virginia to Pennsylvania to New Jersey.
+This was the first election since Trump's return to the presidency and voters rejected candidates and causes aligned with his Republican Party from Virginia and Pennsylvania to Maine and New Jersey.
+It was, in fact, difficult to point to any significant victory for Trump's party.

 They also expressed strong feelings about the direction of the country under his leadership.